 Do you want to continue your Musical/Band adventure?
 Great!
 This class meets on the timetable, and a wide variety of music will be learned, with a continued emphasis on musical development.
 The symphonic band will play more music concerts and may be involved in a tour in the spring.
-This group combines with the Wind Ensemble for concerts.
+More class time is spent working on repertoire as students gain more musical maturity.
+This is the premier Concert Band at the school, and musical leaders in the music program.